KerniusSur/Inbestai-Task/README.md

   - **models/**: Contains TypeScript interfaces used in the application.
   - **pages/**: Houses the main pages of the application.
   - **store/**: Holds Redux related files for managing application state.
-  - **theme/**: Contains theme configuration for the Material-UI components.
+  - **styles/**: Contains global or shared styles used in the application.
   - **utils/**: Houses utility functions used across the application.
   - **App.tsx**: Entry point of the application.
   - **index.tsx**: TypeScript entry point for the React application.